 Organizations that choose an indirect exporting strategy must be able to make product adjustments as dictated by the businesses purchasing them.
 Buyers will also specify delivery times, levels of quality and packaging requirements.
 If an organization cannot meet these requirements, it can lose the deal with the buyer.

-Because the buyer takes responsibility for exporting and selling the goods, the organization has no control over the market its products are sold to, how they are sold, how they are marketed or the price obtained for them.
-This makes it an unsuitable market entry strategy for organizations that must control the export or marketing of their products to maintain their reputation.
-Organizations that are interested in modifying their products to meet demand in other markets will also find indirect exporting unsuitable, because they will be unable to develop direct contact with the end user.
+Because the buyer takes responsibility for exporting and selling the goods, the organization has no control.
+The buyer decides the market products are sold to, how they are sold and marketed, and the price obtained for them.
+If organizations must control the export or marketing of products to maintain their reputation, this market entry strategy is unsuitable.
+Organizations interested in modifying their products to meet demand in other markets will find indirect exporting unsuitable.
+This is because they will be unable to develop direct contact with the end user.